-12. Clause 3 provides for the scope of the judgments to which the new mechanism applies by defining what qualifies as a "Mainland Judgment in Civil or Commercial Matters".
-It refers to a Mainland Judgment that is not an "excluded judgment" referred to in Clause 5; and either (a) it is given in proceedings that are civil or commercial in nature under the law of the Mainland; or (b) it is given in proceedings that are criminal in nature under the law of the Mainland; or (b) it is given in proceedings that are criminal in nature under the law of the Mainland, and contains an order for the payment of a sum of money in respect of compensation or damages by a party to the proceedings.11
+13. Clause 3 provides for the scope of the judgments to which the new mechanism applies by defining what qualifies as a "Mainland Judgment in Civil or Commercial Matters".
+It refers to a Mainland Judgment that is not an "excluded judgment" referred to in Clause 5; and either (a) it is given in proceedings that are civil or commercial in nature under the law of the Mainland; or (b) it is given in proceedings that are criminal in nature under the law of money in respect of compensation or damages by a party to the proceedings.9